grzegorzk/vscode_in_podman/README.md

-# Run OSS Code in unprivileged podman container
+# Run VSCode in unprivileged podman container

 * root account not involved